 This is what she told me.
 She regretted it.
 She was crying uncontrollably.
 I didn’t bother to calm her.

-I told her we couldn’t continue being in this relationship despite the fact that she confessed and regretted her act.
-I drove off after kissing her goodbye, heartbroken that she had sex with someone else.
-She could have chosen not to tell me.
+I told her we couldn’t continue being in this relationship despite the fact that she confessed and regretted her actions.
+I drove off after kissing her goodbye.
+I was heartbroken that she had sex with someone else.
+She could have chosen not to tell me but she confessed she cheated.
 I wouldn’t have known.
 But that’s not who she is.
 That’s not how we were.